direnv/direnv/docs/stdlib.rst

 ``layout <type>``
 ^^^^^^^^^^^^^^^^^

 A semantic command dispatch used to describe common project layouts.
+For example if ruby projects have a GEM_HOME set under the project root then define a use_ruby() function that does just that.

+Some default layouts are provided with the stdlib when they seem to be applicable everywhere.
+If this doesn't work for you it's always possible to override them by creating the same function inside the ``direnvrc``.

 .. _stdlib_layout_ruby: